Lucy Scott Senior Editorial Manager

 There’s something so enjoyable about eating outside.
-Maybe it reminds us of eating snacks in the playground as kids, or maybe it’s just because the English weather is so temperamental it's always a novelty when you can dine al fresco.
+Maybe it reminds us of eating snacks in the playground as kids, or maybe it’s just because the English weather is so temperamental that it’s always a novelty when you can actually dine al fresco.

 This summer we’re preparing to picnic like never before.
-Whether you want to treat your picnic like a full on dining experience with picnic basketsglassware, plates, bowls and cutlery or you prefer to throw-down-a-rug and eat with your hands, we have all the things to pack for a picnic (starting with a lunchbox).
+Whether you want to treat your picnic like a full on dining experience with picnic baskets, glassware, plates, bowls and cutlery or you prefer to throw down a rug and eat with your hands, we have all the things to pack for a picnic (starting with a lunchbox).

 If you’re stuck for meal ideas, our friends at Waitrose have picnic recipes and picnic food to inspire.
 Bring on the feasting.